-5.4.2.
+6.4.2.
 How are missing data handled

-Missing values are a common occurrence in datasets, and handing these missing values needs a strategy to be followed.
-As a missing value can have different meanings in the dataset.
-Classification algorithms treat missing values differently.
-Some algorithms cannot process missing values in the dataset whereas others can.
-Commonly, algorithms ignore the missing values, or discard any raw in the dataset containing missing values, or substitute the missing values with the mean if the attribute is continuous, or deduce missing values from existing values.
+Missing values are a common occurrence in datasets.
+To handle the missing values in data a strategy needs to be followed, as a missing value can have different meanings in the dataset.
+Not all classification algorithms treat missing values similarly.
+Some algorithms can't process missing values in the dataset while others can.
+Usually, the data miner follows one of these strategies to handle missing data: ignore the missing values, or discard any raw in the dataset containing missing values, or substitute the missing values with the mean if the attribute is continuous, or if the attribute is categorical, either deduce missing values from existing values or consider it as a new value of the attribute.
+Algorithms handle missing data differently, different ways of handling missing data described in [54].